mohammed-zelmati/lingua_franca/README.md

 ## Features

-- Real-time Translation: Translates text as the user types, with a debounce mechanism to optimize API calls.
+- **Real-time Translation**: Translates text as the user types, with a debounce mechanism to optimize API calls.
-- Language Selection: Supports all languages available in Google Translate, with dropdowns for source and target languages.
+- **Language Selection**: Supports all languages available in Google Translate, with dropdowns for source and target languages.
-- Automatic Language Detection: Detects the input text's language when "Auto-detect" is selected.
+- **Automatic Language Detection**: Detects the input text's language when "Auto-detect" is selected.
-- Responsive Design: Adapts to various screen sizes, including mobile devices.
+- **Responsive Design**: Adapts to various screen sizes, including mobile devices.
-- Aesthetic UI: Uses a clean, modern design with a gradient background, soft shadows, and smooth transitions.
+- **Asthetic UI**: Uses a clean, modern design with a gradient background, soft shadows, and smooth transitions.

 ## Project Structure